Average Foundation Repair Costs and Variables

 Quantifying the average cost of a foundation repair can be difficult because of all the variables that can affect each home or structure.
-Ron Davidson of Ram Jack Systems offers these average estimates for foundation repairs: ·
+A representative of Ram Jack Systems offers these average estimates for foundation repairs:

 - A repair of a simple crack in a poured concrete wall is usually in the range of $800 to $1,500 per crack.